wandyezj/class_achievements/outline.md

 The site will make it readily apparent to teachers how their class is doing, what areas they need to focus on with what groups of students.

-The site will be a good tool for teachers to communicate with parents early and often exactly how well their student is doign in class
+The site will be a good tool for teachers to communicate with parents early and often exactly how well their student is doing in class.

 The site will make it easy for teachers to report to administrators their classes progress.